kirbydesign/designsystem/.github/CONTRIBUTING.md

 This makes it easier to change branch as it is not necessary to remember whether the branch was named using: camel case, kebab case, or something third.
 Which words were capitalized and which were not?

-Instead a contributor should simply remember to always use kebab- and lowercase and for branch names.
+Instead a contributor should simply remember to always use kebab- and lowercase for branch names.

 ### Commit
 - Focus on one thing per commit